 But, there is FREE valet bicycle parking.
 If you ride your bicycle to Thunder Over Louisville, you can park it at the “Free Valet Bicycle Parking” located on the northeast corner of Witherspoon Street and Preston Street, north of Slugger Field.
 The facility will open at 11 AM and close at 11 PM.
 Click here for more information.

 The Kentucky Derby Festival provides this free bicycle parking as another way to make Louisville Bicycle Friendly.

-The Weather for Thunder has varied widely.
+The weather for Thunder has varied widely.
 Highs for the day have ranged from mid-40’s to mid-80’s.
 Generally it gets cooler at night, so bring along a sweatshirt or jacket.
-Tune to the official TV and Radio broadcast partners for the official Thunder forecast.
+Tune in to the official TV and Radio broadcast partners for the official Thunder forecast.

 Fortunately, Thunder has never been canceled for any reason.
 Fireworks can be shot in the rain and as long as the show can be shot safely, it will go on.
 Thunder is such a massive logistical undertaking; it would be next to impossible to postpone it to another night.

 Hotel rooms can be difficult to find for Thunder Over Louisville, particularly in Downtown Louisville and Southern Indiana.
 For information on hotel and travel accommodations, please contact the following:

 - Greater Louisville Convention and Visitors Bureau www.gotolouisville.com or by calling (502) 584-2121 or (800) 626-5646.

 - Southern Indiana Convention and Visitors Bureau_315 Southern Indiana Jeffersonville, Indiana 47130 (812) 280-5566; (800) 552-3842; Fax (812) 282-1904 www.sunnysideoflouisville.org